HarshadNarayane/Gridx/How-to-show-widgets-in-gridx-cells?.md

 In gridx column definition, a **decorator** function can be provided to show any HTML/CSS in cell.
 But sometimes this is not enough.
-When complicated widgets need to be put into cells, the pure string returned from "decorator" can no longer do the job.
+When complicated widgets need to be put into cells, the pure string returned from **decorator** can no longer do the job.
 So the **gridx/modules/CellWidget** module shows its value.

 ![gridx CellWidget](http://oria.github.io/gridx/tutor/image/gridx-12.png)